joelr/developer.everydayhero.com/content/pages.md

 restrictions on fundraising and further action might need to be taken depending on the age provided.

+name
+: _Optional_ **string**.
+The desired name for your new supporter page.
+Defaults to the user's preferred name.

 slug
 : _Optional_ **string**.
 The desired url for your new supporter page. https://give.everydayhero.com/au/tim-cooper.